dentarg/auth0-blog/_posts/2017-02-21-jwt-brute-forcing-hs256-is-possible.markdown

 ## What is a JSON Web Token?

 A JSON Web Token encodes a series of claims in a JSON object.
 Some of these claims have specific meaning, while others are left to be interpreted by the users.
 These claims can be verified and trusted because it is digitally signed.
 Examples of these claims are `issuer (iss)`, `subject (sub)`, `audience (aud)`, `expiration time (exp)`, `not before (nbf)`, and `issued at (iat)`.
-JWTs can be signed using a secret (with HMAC algorithm) or a public/private key pair using RSA.
+JWTs can be signed using a secret (with HMAC algorithm) or a public/private key pair using RSA or Elliptic-Curve.

 ## Structure of a JSON Web Token

-A JWT consists of three main parts separated by a `.` namely:
+A signed, compact-serialized JWT consists of three main parts separated by a `.` namely:

 * Header
 * Payload